 Ultimately, if we can improve the qualities of strength and athleticism through good quality dryland training we can expect to see the following benefits in the water.

-Swimmers tend to be very strong through specific movements and ranges of motion by using dryland exercises which develop the opposite muscle groups we can help correct imbalances.
-Strength training cannot only directly help a swimmer become stronger in the pool but can also help a swimmer improve by missing less sessions through injury.
-This can be achieved through big ‘foundational’ exercises such as rows and hinges but also through specific exercises designed to strengthen areas prone to injury.
+Swimmers tend to be very strong through specific movements and ranges of motion.
+By using dryland exercises which develop the opposite muscle groups we can help correct imbalances.
+Strength training cannot only directly help a swimmer become stronger in the pool but can also help a swimmer miss fewer sessions through injury.
+We achieve this through big ‘foundational’ exercises such as rows and hinges but also through specific exercises designed to strengthen areas prone to injury.